KeenanPayne504/Api-Project-Air-BnB/README.md

     ```json
     {
-      "message": "Validation Error",
+      "message": "Validation error",
       "statusCode": 400,
       "errors": {
-        "title": "Album title is required"
+        "review": "Review text is required",
+        "stars": "Stars must be an integer from 1 to 5",
       }
     }
     ```

-* Error response: Couldn't find an Album with the specified id
+* Error response: Couldn't find a Review with the specified id
   * Status Code: 404
   * Headers:
     * Content-Type: application/json